stef/pwdsphinx/man/sphinx.md

 If for some reason (someone online-bruteforcing your record, or you forgetting your master password) your record becomes locked by the servers, you can unlock it using a recovery token.
+This will also automatically retrieve the record - unless you supply the wrong password again.

 # SPHINX CONFIGURATION